omarmujahidgithub/comment-remover/README.md

 # Python Comment Remover
-A powerful and simple VS Code extension to instantly remove comments and docstrings from your Python files.
+A powerful and simple VS Code extension to instantly remove comments and docstrings from your Python files and Jupyter Notebook (.ipynb) code cells.
 Clean up your code for presentation, analysis, or to get rid of unwanted AI-generated comments with a single command.

 ## Features
 This extension provides three distinct commands to give you full control over your code's comments: